jcreamer898/webpack-es6-lab/slides/content/slides.md

 * The `test` looks for `scss`
 * Goes through the `sass-loader`, the `css-loader`, and the `style-loader` (explain shortly)
 * Tons of loaders (coffee, less, handlebars, etc)
+* Go ahead and add this to your webpack config

 ---